christian-draeger/pact-example/README.md

 * Ensure that the latest pact is being verified ([read more...](https://docs.pact.io/best_practices/provider#ensure-that-the-latest-pact-is-being-verified))
 * Ensure that Pact verify runs as part of your CI build

+# Javascript Consumer

+As already mentioned Pact is supporting a bunch of languages.
+A very handy combination i saw in real world projects is defining a contract between a pure javascript based consumer (for instance a node.js app) doing ajax-requests against some backend server providing an API.

+more coming soon ...

+# Consumer using Spring-Cloud-Contract

+So far we saw different possibilities on doing consumer driven contract testing using Pact.
+But on the one hand you don't know your consumers (until they wrote a contract test) from time to time and on the other hand it's not nice to dictate a library or framework to your consumers.
+Assuming every application / team has to work with a certain tool doesn't sounds like a good idea regarding independent and autonomously working teams.
+Now the good news, [Spring-Cloud-Contract](https://spring.io/projects/spring-cloud-contract) has support for Pact and can connect to a Pact broker.

+more coming soon ...

 # Messaging Example
+##### with Kafka

 coming soon ...